JLO64/check_server_status/README.md

 ## Description

-A script made to check the status of a Linux server that is meant to be run locally on it.
+A script made to check the status of a (Debian-Based) Linux server that is meant to be run locally on it.
 I use it with Shortcuts on my iPhone over SSH to check the status of my home server with Siri.

 I mainly wrote this script to try out GitHub Copilot and try and make a script that's not 100% jank with has some documentation.